Nitro2k5/VoronMods/Skirt Revo Nozzle Holder/README.md

 Modification from this mod:<br>
 https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/Daten/Voron_2.4_Revo_Nozzle_Holder

-Referring to this fantastic modification, i was thinking, why shouldn't there be a version for the left side?
-So I simply modified it myself.
+Referring to this fantastic mod, i was thinking, why shouldn't there be a version for the left side?
+So I simply mod it myself.

 Available for the sizes 250, 300 and 350 mm.